magento-mpi/magento2/app/code/Magento/ProductAlert/README.md

-Depends on backend settings module Magento\ProductAlert can display a link on every product page that allows customers to sign up to receive a price change email alert or an alert when the product is back to stock.
-In the catalog settings store administrator can set email templates to use when generating price/stock alert emails.
+The Magento_ProductAlert module enables product alerts, which allow customers to sign up for emails about product price or stock status change.